matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 In this broken model, developers are incentivised to deliver change (go fast), while operations are incentivised to maintain stability (go slow).
 This conflict guarantees a stop-start process of [Transportation](#transportation) followed by prolonged periods of [Waiting](#waiting).
 If a deployment fails, the work is thrown back, creating [Defects](#defects) and halting all forward progress.

 The **DevOps** movement is the cultural countermeasure.
 By unifying ownership and responsibility (“you build it, you run it”), it aligns these incentives and eliminates handoffs ([Transportation](#transportation) waste).
 The team is now incentivised to build operable and stable features from the start.
+Compliance and security controls are not removed; they are automated into the pipeline rather than enforced by manual gatekeepers.

 This cultural shift is the prerequisite for true, continuous flow, as it replaces these two large silos with a single, empowered team.

 #### The Technical System